 - Two of the following courses: GEOG 100, 103, 104, 304, 310i, 320, or 330.

-There are three Specializations that cover a wide range of topics.
+There are two specializations that cover a wide range of topics.

-- Environmental Sustainability is intended for students seeking a broad background in the social and environmental sciences that relates to environmental planning and management.
+- Environmental Geography and Sustainability is intended for students seeking a broad background in the social and environmental sciences that relates to environmental planning and management.

 - Geographic Information Science is intended for students who are interested in applying computer technology to geographic and environmental problems.